 - Check – Generates a purchase order with an “EP” number

 In eVA, orders are tracked using their PCO or EP number.
-This system allows vendors to view the purchase orders once they are created, fulfill the orders, and charge the University (if the order is paid by charge card).
+This system allows vendors to view the purchase orders once they are created, fulfill the orders, and charge the University according to payment method.

 - Small Purchase Charge Card (SPCC) – Used for state-fund purchases only.

-- UMW Finance Card– Used for items not allowed on the SPCC.
+- UMW Finance Card– Used for items not allowed on the SPCC and local fund purchases.
 The Finance Card can be used to pay for Business Meals, travel (when traveling with students), non-state funded purchases, and other expenses as defined on the Finance Card site.

-- Gold Card – Used at the discretion of the Accounts Payable Department.
+- Gold Card – May be used by you with the permission of the Accounts Payable Department.
 Gold cards are generally reserved for purchases over $5,000.
-Only four Gold Cards exist on campus.

 Mandatory Source – Vendors that must be used per the Code of Virginia.